luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

-BORIS.
+TODO: section on :code:`DynamicFormulaLink`, :code:`FormulaTruthValue`, etc.  May make sense to postpone until I've explained value-flows better.

+TODO: See if I can get the AndLink stuff to work for partial conditionals, e.g. if I can get a predicate to evaluate to partially-true, can I then cause both sides of a conditional expression to be evaluated, and the the results muxxed together???
+Should probably study PLN because this can get explosive quickly.
+Talk about side-effect-free vs. side-effects.

+TODO.
+Explain AnchorNodes??

+TODO.
 Understand how Values become Atoms sometimes...
 A clue is dropped in the documentation on SleepLink https://wiki.opencog.org/w/SleepLink
 It says "NumberNodes are problematic for the AtomSpace".
 It appears that numeric values can exist temporarily, and under certain situations then crystalize into nodes.
 Hippo has something similar.